LiJuons/FEAL-NX/README.md

-*Project was done with a help from friend.*
+*This project was done with a help from a friend.*